 Catherine was born in Jacksonville and raised here in central Florida, graduating from Lyman High School in Longwood.
-She currently resides in Maitland with her family.
+She currently resides in Maitland with her daughters.

 For nearly twenty-five years, Catherine has practiced law.
 Catherine began practicing law near St. Petersburg, representing the State of Florida, Agency for Health Care Administration during their fledgling efforts to recover from estates in Florida for Medicaid liens.
 Since that time, she has been in practice here in Orlando.
 For the past seventeen years, she had her own firm and continues to focus her practice in the areas of probate, guardianship, guardian advocacy, estate planning and the drafting and implementation of Special Needs Trusts for the physically and developmentally disabled.